morningcloud/vehicle-identification/README.md

 ## Highlighter Cortex Cluster

-Cortex is used to deploy and serve the bus identification model implements the steps mentioned in the [process flow diagram]](#process-flow)
+Cortex is used to deploy and serve the vehicle identification model implements the steps mentioned in the [process flow diagram]](#process-flow)

 Following is a summary of steps to do the detailed installation steps are found [here](https://gitlab.com/silverpond/infrastructure/highlighter-cortex-cluster/-/blob/busid/busid/ReadMe.md)
 1. Get latest source from [here](https://gitlab.com/silverpond/infrastructure/highlighter-cortex-cluster/-/tree/busid)